hpc-unibe-ch/.github/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature request
+name: enhancement
-about: Suggest an idea for this project
+about: Suggest new functionality for this project
 title: ''
-labels: ''
+labels: 'Type: enhancement'
 assignees: ''

 ---